24 Good Reasons for Leaving a Job + How to Explain Them

 Desire for a more collaborative team

 If you’re used to working on your own or in a team that hardly ever has to team up for projects, it can start to feel a little bit lonely.
-Meetings, daily standups, and new management techniques can make employees feel like they’re all part of a team.
+Regular team meetings, daily standups, and structured collaboration practices, such as pair work or cross-functional projects, can help employees feel like they’re working as a true team.

 Lacking this may not be enough to push you toward the job hunt, but you can use this during interviews to underscore how much you value teamwork and being able to grow alongside like-minded coworkers.

-Leaving a job might sometimes be out of your hands.
+Sometimes leaving a job is driven by circumstances you can’t control, such as health issues or family emergencies.
 Alternatively, it could be dictated by things that aren’t strictly related to your career but still contribute to your growth, such as education.

 Managing health issues

-Some jobs may support you if you’re ever faced with health issues, but others, with limited PTO and no way to compromise, may not.
+Some employers offer accommodations when you face health issues (such as flexible schedules or medical leave) while others, with limited PTO and rigid policies, may not.
 Putting your health first is a common reason for quitting, and there’s no shame in wanting to get better before pursuing new opportunities.

 Once you’re ready to refresh your resume outline and look for a new job, be sure to say that you’ve recovered and couldn’t be more excited to get back out there.

 Life can get in the way of even the best job, so leaving for personal reasons can happen.
-Whether it’s that you and your manager didn’t mesh at all or you needed a little time off work, the recruiter doesn’t need to know the details.
+Whether you and your manager had incompatible working styles or you needed time away from work for personal matters, the recruiter doesn’t need all the specifics.
 Instead, focus on your growth and how ready you are to start afresh.

 Family obligations